-It’s my favourite bbq sauce, which has an unusual/unfortunate name, which origins are still debated.
-It’s a popular condiment in South Africa, used like their bbq sauce.
+It’s my favorite barbecue sauce, which has an unusual/unfortunate name, which origins are still debated.
+It’s a popular condiment in South Africa, used like their barbecue sauce.
 Our local Spurs Restaurant here in Australia has it, but I don’t really like their version of it.
 But on the other hand, their Spur Sauce is a whole other thing!
-But back to my Monkey Gland BBQ Sauce recipe.
+But back to my Monkey Gland Sauce recipe.

-This Monkey Gland BBQ Sauce Recipe is perfect for barbecued meats, such as steaks, burgers, chicken or ribs.
+Monkey Gland Sauce is perfect for barbecued meats, such as steaks, burgers, chicken or ribs.
 Keep it refrigerated, if you don’t eat it all right away!
 Bon Appetit! Приятного аппетита!

 - 1 large onion diced

 - 1/2 cup stock

 - 1 can Mutti finely chopped tomatoes diced tomatoes